BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 * **Downstream modelling**: The proposed feature set keeps the feature matrix manageable (≈30–40 features), ensuring that linear and tree‑based models run in under ~5–8 minutes with the available compute.

-## Chunk 10: Modeling – Baselines & Linear

-# CHUNK 10 – Baseline & Linear Modeling
+# Baseline & Linear Modeling

 ## Objective